cmcknight/PyDevMgr/README.md

 ## Notes

 Having just updated to Mac Big Sur and Python 3.9, I am saddened to see that pyinstaller is currently non-functional due to Apple changing where/how some of the necessary system libraries are stored.
 As soon as that issue gets resolved, I will create distribution packages.

+## ToDos

+[ ] Add accelerators for keyboard shortcuts
+[ ] Create iconset
+[ ] Package application for Linux, Windows, Max OS
+[ ] Add binding to handle application minimization
+[ ] Add binding to handle application restoration from being minimized [ ] Ensure that application does not maximize